ditn/KotlinStyleGuide/README.md

-# KotlinStyleGuide
+# Kotlin Style Guide
-A style guide for Android developers writing in Kotlin
+A style guide for Android developers writing in Kotlin.